prijkes/AIReviewer/PIPELINE.md

 ### Azure Pipelines

-Quaally is designed to run in Azure Pipelines as a PR validation step:
+Quaaly is designed to run in Azure Pipelines as a PR validation step:

 ```yaml
 trigger: none  # Only run on PR